Graham's of Paisley

 What was unique about Graham’s buses was that they were flexible.
-I remember going home late at night from Govan and when the bus was in Paisley, it turned off down a quiet road to factory where the workers had just finished their shift.
+A bus would turn off down a quiet road to factory where the workers had just finished their shift.
 This was not the normal timetable, but Graham’s had instructed their drivers to turn down that road at that particular time of night.
+On another occasion when the M8 motorway was closed, Graham’s took their passengers to their destination via non-motorway roads, rather than cancel the service.

 -